 We offer Analytica online training courses.
-Consisting of four half-days, the training is easy to attend.
+These consist of four half-days, for a total of about 16-hours.
 Analytica trainings help you learn the best practices for modeling and how to apply Analytica software to real-life problems.
 The training includes course notes, example models, and tutorial files.

 Companies can schedule a training to be held exclusively for their Analytica users.
 Or, we will announce on this page open trainings that anyone can attend.